 Where to stay in Rome:

-- The Hotel la Lumiere, a delightful hotel hidden a few blocks away from the Spanish steps, in posh via Condotti (click here to learn more)
+The Hotel la Lumiere, a delightful hotel hidden a few blocks away from the Spanish steps, in posh via Condotti.
+Great roof top, have your breakfast while admiring Rome century old roofs!

 Where to stay in Florence:

-- The Grand Hotel Cavour: lots of atmosphere and history for this fascinating hotel located between Santa Maria del Fiore and Palazzo Vecchio.
-The roof bar will seduce you (click here to know more)
+The Grand Hotel Cavour: lots of atmosphere and history for this fascinating hotel located between Santa Maria del Fiore and Palazzo Vecchio.
+The roof bar will seduce you with its fantastic views over the Santa Maria del Fiore cathedral.

 Of course Rialto, San Marco and Palazzo dei Dogi, but also fancy Museums (such as Punta della Dogana) and off the beaten track walks (have a look at my posts).If you have a third day, visit Murano-Torcello- Burano (1 day, ferry).